 The cost of the contact person service is €150 per year

-You can find more information about the provision of representative services and virtual office services in Estonia on the thematic page of our website.
+You can find more information about the provision of contact person and virtual office services in Estonia on the thematic page of our website.
 If you would like to order contact person services, please contact our specialists by phone, e-mail or by filling out the relevant form on our website.